jiaohehu/NPreview/DOC-diagram.md

   asssumes the center are now being shown as 'urt' and thus we need to make some adjustments where necessary.

-## TODO

 - Need to make the aligment of objects consistant.
 By default labels are aligned at the center, crate and basket and apples are aligned at the center, but rect, trapezoid, rhombus, and parallelgram are aligned at the lower left corner.
 Need to change is so that besides text, other objects are by default aligned at the lower-left corner.

+- For shapes such as apple, brick and radical cannot be scaled, although the radical has a configuration option.
+We need to create a scale factor for each of the shape.
+Even though each shape has a natural size, but we should also be able to specify a scaling factor to allow it to enlarge or shrink beyond its natural size.